snappier

 How to use Snappy compression in C# with Snappier

-Snappier is an open-source library that implements the Snappy compression algorithm in C# for use in .NET applications.
+Snappier is an open-source library that implements the Snappy compression algorithm in C#, for use in .NET applications.

-Among the many alternatives for using Snappy in .NET, I like the Snappier library.
+Among the many alternatives available for using Snappy in .NET, I like the Snappier library.
 Unlike, for example, https://github.com/robertvazan/snappy.net, which is a wrapper around the C++ library, Snappier is a complete port to C#.

-How to use Snappier
+How to Use Snappier

-We can easily add the library to a .NET project through the corresponding Nuget package.
+We can easily add the library to a .NET project via the corresponding NuGet package.

 Install-Package Snappier

-Here is a simple example of how to use Snappier, taken from the library’s documentation
+Here is a simple example of how to use Snappier, taken from the library’s documentation.

 byte[] data = {0, 1, 2};